 Online Low-Residency Programs

 Applicants to SIT’s low-residency programs must be currently working in their field of study and must have experience and familiarity with instructional technology, distance learning, and/or independent learning.

 SIT Graduate Institute’s Selection Process

-Our admissions staff work individually with every applicant to facilitate a well-informed and multidimensional admissions experience: You will be encouraged to attend an open house, talk with SIT faculty and staff, and hear from current students and alumni.
-As you become familiar with the attributes of an SIT education — grounded in the experiential learning model and focused on social justice and leadership skills in intercultural environments — you will be able to determine for yourself the ways in which SIT can help you meet your educational and career objectives.
+Our admissions staff work individually with every applicant to facilitate a well-informed and multidimensional admissions experience: As you become familiar with the attributes of an SIT education — grounded in the experiential learning model and focused on social justice and leadership skills in intercultural environments — you will be able to determine for yourself the ways in which SIT can help you meet your educational and career objectives.